cbdb-project/CBDB-bio-to-xml/README.md

 STEP2:

 you could directly run the code in the package or import this module into your own script.
-In both ways, this python package will read the txt files and output xml files
+In both ways, this python package will read the txt files and output xml files.
+When you directly run the code, use command "run bio2markus.py 50,1" in anaconda console. the 1st argument indicates how many biographics you would like to include per xml.
+The 2nd argument is set to 1 when you would like to generate markus id according to serial number and 0 when you would like to generate markus id according to name of the .txt files.

 STEP3: